Fast Defringe on GPU

 - Axial (longitudinal) chromatic aberration (purple and green fringes)

-Our software can suppress both lateral and axial chromatic aberrations on CUDA.
+Our software can suppress lateral chromatic aberrations on CUDA.
 This is not fully automatic process yet, so there are some parameters to get better quality of fringe removal.
 Defringe module is incorporated in standard image processing pipeline on GPU.
 That module is a part of Fast CinemaNDG Processor software which is intended for fast DNG processing on CUDA.

 Defringe on CUDA